 My name is Felipe Alarcón Peña.

-I’m a Chilean Ph.D candidate at the University of Michigan trying to understand the chemistry in planet-forming disks.
-My work is mostly based in hydrodynamics and thermochemical simulations of disks along with observations of them in the millimetric wavelenghts.
+I’m a Chilean Dr. in Astronomy and Astrophysics from the University of Michigan.
+I try to understand the chemistry in planet-forming disks and to describe the birth environments of protoplanets.
+My work is mostly based in hydrodynamics and thermochemical simulations of disks along with observations of them in the millimetric and infrared wavelengths.

 Protoplanetary disks are thought to be the birth places of planets and as such they are very important at constraining their compositions, their origins and whether or not they could be Earth-like or host life as we know it.